Just for a little bit of fun, I've put together an afternoon tea alphabet. From A to Z, what is your favourite letter?

 Red velvet cake

-Red velvet cake is a red layer cake with cream cheese frosting.
+Red velvet cake is a red layer cake with cream cheese frosting, originally from America.
 It’s become very popular in the last few years and is gracing many afternoon tea platters.

 All afternoon teas have got have scones!
 The best ones are large, full of fruit, fresh out of the oven and you’ve got to be able to put your own jam and clotted cream on them (pre-prepared ones are a no no!)